 The role of the teacher has been explained by one teacher:

 “imagine what an impact teachers could have if they saw themselves as missionaries to their communities.
 Teachers are in a privileged position of knowing their communities needs in very personal ways.
 They know if children have housing, food or health issues.
 They know the spiritual climate of their area.
 We want to help them see that they have been placed by God to do so much more than simply teach – we want to help them transform their communities.”
 Anna – English primary-school teacher.

-During 2013 LWE has bought land and is currently building a center for teachers on the banks of Lake Malawi near the village of Chitipi.
+During 2013 LWE bought land and is currently building a center for teachers on the banks of Lake Malawi near the village of Chitipi.
 As we believe that self-sufficiency is the key to responsible development work the Teachers’ center will be run independent of donor support.
-To achieve this a guest house will be built alongside the center to provide LWE with basic funding.
+To achieve this a guest house has been built alongside the center to provide LWE with basic funding.
 Since August 2015 it has been open for business.

 Our friend, and SENTAfrica representative in Malawi, Yunusu Banda, is now working full-time on this SENTAfrica project as a director of LIVINGWAY EDUCATION.
 With his wife Eunice, and the other trustees of LWE, the project will be soon be able to make an impact in local schools.

 As you read about this evolving project and read about the lives of those involved we hope your heart will be moved to pray for them, and with them, in the work they are doing.
 Now go to LIVINGWAY EDUCATION page top find out how the project is progressing or go to the LATEST NEWS and download the latest UPDATE.
 Do not forget to contact us and tell us what you think.
 If you would like to volunteer to help with one of our programmes in schools then email and we will send you an application form.
 The next planned project will take place in June 2016.
 Apply now!

 This is a ‘living’ document.
 Feed it!
 Send us your views and responses.
 See contacts page.